innoq/iQpdfutil/README.md

 If you've got a distribution:

-1. unzip to a folder
+1. unzip it to a folder
 2. cd into extracted folder iq-pdfutil-VERSION/
 3. chmod 755 iQpdfutil.sh